 As a parent, you know the education your child gets today will shape their opportunities tomorrow.
 Yet the path to graduation is long, and there are so many choices to make.
 Now, you don’t have to do it alone.
-The EdNavigator program—available at no cost to current MIT benefits-eligible faculty, staff, and postdoc associates—connects you with an expert education advisor (a “Navigator") who can guide you along the way.

 Get ongoing guidance from an education expert

-All Navigators support families of students in special education and have experience in direct instruction in special education; complex social work cases; and holistic student advising in high school and college.
+Navigators also support families of students in special education and have experience in direct instruction in special education; complex social work cases; and holistic student advising in high school and college.
 If your child has an IEP, a Navigator can help you understand the intricacies of your child’s plan, and ensure that it is aligned with your goals for your child.